 Students in sixth grade Social Studies begin the year learning about the methods employed by archeologists to uncover the past.
 From there, they travel through time examining human development, starting with early humans who were hunter and gatherers, and ending with the age of global encounters and the expansion of empires.
 Authentic tasks, performances, publications, interdisciplinary activities, and discussions of current events are incorporated throughout the year to extend learning beyond the classroom.

 The historical focus of the seventh and eighth grade Social Studies classes is American History.
 Seventh grade topics include: Three Worlds Meet (Exploration), Colonization and Settlement, the American Revolution, and the Growth of the New Nation.
-Eighth grade topics include: Westward Expansion, the Antebellum Period, Civil War, Reconstruction, The Emerging 20th Century, Overviews of World War I, the Interwar Period, and World War II.
+Eighth grade topics include: Westward Expansion, the Antebellum Period, Civil War, Reconstruction, Overviews of World War I, the Interwar Period, and World War II.

 In seventh and eighth grade English Language Arts, students work towards the mastery of skills introduced in previous years.
 Continued grammar practice, sophisticated vocabulary units, and study skills strategies will be utilized to enhance student communication in both the public speaking arena and written works.
 Students also use short stories, novels, poetry, and mythology to identify the various elements of literature such as, setting, characters, conflict, point-of-view, theme, etc. Furthermore, students are developing and refining their reading comprehension, inferential thinking, vocabulary, and critical thinking skills.

 In the interest of safety and security, the exterior doors will remain locked throughout the day.
-Visitors must announce themselves via the intercom stating the purpose of their visit.
+Visitors must announce themselves via the intercom and state the purpose of their visit.
 Upon entrance, visitors must report directly to the main office, sign-in, and wear an identification tag

 while in the building.